IKEA: Furniture rental

 In April 2019, the company announced that it would begin test marketing a new concept, renting furniture to customers.
 One of the motivating factors was that inexpensive IKEA products were viewed as "disposable" and often ended up being scrapped after a few years of use.
-This was at a time when, especially younger buyers, said they wanted to minimize their impact on the environment.
+This was at a time when, especially younger buyers, said it wanted to minimize its impact on the environment.
 The company understood this view.
 In an interview, Jesper Brodin, the chief executive of Ingka Group (the largest franchisee of IKEA stores), commented that "climate change and unsustainable consumption are among the biggest challenges we face in society".
 The other strategic objectives of the plan were to be more affordable and more convenient.
 The company said it would test the rental concept in all 30 markets by 2020, expecting it to increase the number of times a piece of furniture would be used before recycling.